Salicylate poisoning

 • history of self-harm or suicide attempt

-• children ages 3 years or younger and adults 70 years or older
+• children age 3 years or younger, and adults age 70 years or older

 Diagnostic investigations